Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 13. Manage your stress in healthy ways.

 Controlling behavior often comes down to anxiety.
-Anxiety often comes from poorly handled stress.
+And anxiety can stem from poorly handled stress.

 So, if anxiety is fueling your controlling behavior, you can alleviate it by working on your stress management skills.